rayzorium/LibreLED/README.md

 Coming soon:
 * Conversion of Will Yager's music visualizer for use with FastLED.

 NOTE: I've taken this down as its current state isn't up to my standards, sorry!
-It'll be back up in a few weeks, so stay tuned!
+It'll be back up in a few short weeks, so stay tuned!